kierenholt/curfew/README.md

     visit http://localhost:3000/

 ## if you lose the wifi for no reason try this first, then disable networkmanager
     sudo netplan apply

 ## if you lose the wifi device this will reset back to network manager (and disable netplan)
     cd /etc/netplan/
     sudo rm config.yaml
     sudo netplan --debug generate
     sudo netplan apply
     reboot

-## how to turn off the service
+## how to turn off the service (in case the process ends abruptly and cannot turn them off)

-enable dhcp server on the router
     sudo systemctl stop isc-dhcp-server
     sudo pm2 list
     sudo pm2 stop 0
+NB: also enable dhcp server on the router

 ## how to turn it back on

-disable dhcp server on the router
-    sudo systemctl start isc-dhcp-server
     sudo pm2 list
     sudo pm2 start 0